svnestie99/Wooder/README.md

-The first experience in creating a site using HTML and CSS, without adaptability, without functionality, which I once made a long time ago
+The first experience in creating a site which I once made a long time ago.
+Only using HTML and CSS,
+without adaptability, without functionality,